balain/job-application-agent/GRAPH_DB_ALTERNATIVES.md

 ## 🎉 **Conclusion**

-**ArangoDB** is the optimal choice for the Job Application Agent because it provides:
+**Neo4j** is the optimal choice for the Job Application Agent because it provides:

-1. **Perfect data model fit**: Multi-model database for mixed document/graph data
+1. **Perfect data model fit**: Industry-leading graph database for relationship-rich data
-2. **Excellent Python integration**: Mature driver with great documentation
+2. **Excellent Python integration**: Comprehensive driver with great documentation
 3. **Easy deployment**: Single binary with Docker support
-4. **Powerful queries**: AQL provides SQL-like syntax for complex graph operations
+4. **Powerful queries**: Cypher provides expressive syntax for complex graph operations
-5. **Built-in features**: Full-text search, web interface, and monitoring
+5. **Built-in features**: Graph algorithms, Neo4j Browser, and monitoring
-6. **Active community**: Regular updates and comprehensive documentation
+6. **Rich ecosystem**: Extensive community, plugins, and comprehensive documentation

 This choice enables the Job Application Agent to leverage the power of graph databases while maintaining simplicity and ease of use for both development and production deployments.